Computer-Science-and-Engineering-GNDEC/Hackathon-1.1/team_random/team.md

 - Branch   : IT Department
 - College Roll no. : 1921127
 - University Roll no. : 1905380
-- Area of Interest: Software Engineering
+- Area of Interest: Web Developement
 - Github : https://github.com/ahampriyanshu

 ## Member 2